 To assist first access to resources and background information may be helpful.
 Osceola County as well as IFAS have published information about Aquatic Midges or Blind Mosquitoes.
 This information is helpful to understand that while midges can be a severe nuisance they do not bite and other facts about midges:

 At Estancia CDD, there have been past concerns about midges in the community.
 The CDD has taken several steps in midge management such as one time treatments of certain ponds, some fish stocking and even an installation of an aerator as a mitigation method test is in progress.
-There are however other methods and options being reviewed for future implementation.
-Field Management staff are interfacing with the aquatic vendor and other professionals on a best long term program for the community as a whole.
+We have also added a comprehensive treatment program for every pond in the program.
+Additionally all the community ponds will be planted with beneficial vegetation starting in spring 2024.

 Hopefully, this information is helpful to understanding the CDD is taking steps to address your concern.
 Even with the best practices in midge management, the pests are part of the natural Florida habitat and can swarm from water sources outside of the CDD boundaries.
 Residents should expect midges to be a part of the environment at Estancia CDD because they are virtually impossible to eradicate and flourish in Central Florida’s wetland and water environments.
-They come and go based on certain environmental factors such as seasonal rains, winds, temperature etc, and sometimes swarm or disappear entirely on their own.
-We do however have experience with certain methods managing their swarming to a more reasonable level and that would be the intention of the CDD.
-This is also not something that can be fixed in any quick terms.
-Any treatment or methods implemented likely won't see significant results for at least 90 days.
-Therefore any additional methods likely won't be in place until this fall and seeing results until winter.
-I understand this may cause some inconvenience and we do apologize but I wanted to provide realistic expectations.
+They come and go based on certain environmental factors such as seasonal rains, winds, temperature etc, and sometimes swarms or disappear entirely on their own.
+We do however believe that the methods being implemented will drastically reduce the midge presence on property.
+The direct pond treatments will reduce the midges that are able to leave the water, and pond plantings will create an ecosystem less conducive to the existence of midges on property.
+We will continue to monitor the status of midge presence at Estancia CDD.
 Thank you.